 The EYFS gives parents and carers confidence that the statutory commitments and principles that underpin your child's learning and development experience are fully supported and implemented.

 The EYFS consists of three prime areas and four specific areas of development.

-Whilst we implement the EYFS framework, we at First Day Nursery Hackney, believe the child creates the curriculum, and the adult delivers the curriculum..
-Our holistic approach allows us to consider the following principles inspired by the Reggio Emilia approach:
+Whilst we implement the EYFS framework, we at First Day Nursery Hackney, believe the child creates the curriculum, and the adult delivers the curriculum.
+Our holistic approach allows us to consider the following principles inspired by the Curiosity approach and Forest School approach:

-- The room environment acts as the third teacher.
+- In our overall approach, the room environment also acts as the third teacher.

 - Practitioners are nurturers, and are guides who help facilitate the exploration of children's interests.

 - Parents are partners in children’s learning and development.